 Next Lynn arrived from Tulsa and the three of us sat and chatted in the lobby.
 Lynn is sincere and straightforward, and just a really sweet person.
 She’s never shy to express herself either.
 The three of us caught up and mused over who else might be attending the summit.

-) appeared in the lobby and we beckoned them over.
+Then Maureen Stanley (Hold the Gluten–blog and podcasts) and Jill Elise (Hey, that tastes good!) appeared in the lobby and we beckoned them over.
 We didn’t recognize Maureen at first.
 She of magnificent and abundant curly hair, had her locks pulled back.
 The big smile and friendliness assured us it was her though!
 I’ve been following Maureen everywhere (her blog, Facebook, Twitter) for quite some time so I was thrilled to give her a hug and start gabbing.
 Jill Elise got married a while ago and moved from Philly to Connecticut.
 Somehow I had lost track of her and her blog after her wedding, so it was fun to meet her in person and get to know her better.

 Sitting in the lobby waiting for our group meet-up, we all eventually told bits and pieces of our gluten-free stories and our family’s stories.
 I’ve found this occurrence to be normal behavior for those of us who are gluten free.
 We just have to tell our stories, and, it’s always surprising how often our stories intersect and, also, how much they can differ.